dryutsun/project-2-pitches/readme.md

-## ROUTE ARCHITECTURE
+## ROUTE ARCHITECTURE / USER STORIES

+User flow hasn't been fully sketched up but this is what I'm thinking so far.

+### SITE NAVIGATION
 - Main Index Page will be an index of all user projects
-- If user clicks on a particular project they should be directed to a project page
+- If user clicks on a particular project they should be directed to an individual project page
-	- This project page should have a form to enter in new data
+	- This project page should have a form to enter in new data, it should display a map
-	- When the user submits, it should refresh the page and display the new information
+	- When the user submits, it should refresh the page and display the new information.
+From a UX perspective, there should probably be some sort of toggle to determine whether or not data fields should be clickable.
-- If the user clicks on a certain marker, it should display some sort of modal data relating to the "title" "association" "entityid" "sourcedata" and "comments" OR If the user clicks on a certain maker, It should send the user to the page of that particular datapoint
+- If the user clicks on a certain pre-existing marker, it should display some sort of modal data relating to the "title" "association" "entityid" "sourcedata" and "comments" OR - If the user clicks on a certain maker, It should send the user to the page of that particular datapoint (individual view)
-- title

-## USER STORIES
+### TIMELINE NAVIGATION
+- I would like users to click on the timeline and get the corresponding marker/popup information.
+- The popups/markers should only appear at certain time makers, and should only display on the map if the user specifies that time marker via clicking.